Privacy Notice Table Of Contents:

 To manage your Google Analytics cookies, you can visit the Google Analytics help page, however please bear in mind that information obtained from Google Analytics goes towards improving the user experience on our site.

-The above data may also be accessed by our third party marketing provider, Unleashed Web.
-We use Unleashed Web to undertake some of our marketing activities, including the analysis of our site visitation tracking data.
-Unleashed Web is only provided access to data required to undertake their role as our marketing services provider.
+The above data may also be accessed by our third party marketing provider, Velocity Web.
+We use Velocity Web to undertake some of our marketing activities, including the analysis of our site visitation tracking data.
+Velocity Web is only provided access to data required to undertake their role as our marketing services provider.

 We use the following site visitation tracking services: